matmoroz/elixir-blog/data/blog/day4-elixir-function-ampersand.md

 date: '2022-05-25'
 tags: ['elixir','function', 'ampersand']
 draft: false
-summary: 'Further usage of an anonymus variable and a pin operator'
+summary: 'Function definition and a meaning of an ampersand character'
 ---
 Last day I've used a function `Enum.sort/2` which could be used with one or two arguments.
 I've used `:asc` and `:desc` but there also can be used a function which was declared using an **ampersand** character.
 ```elixir